 What can we test for?

-CIDG currently co-ordinates molecular genetic testing for the following conditions:
+CIDG currently co-ordinates molecular genetic testing, correlating them with clinical findings for the following conditions:

 - Long QT syndrome